 The next step is to start negotiating the details.
 Point out to creditors that if they file against you, you’ll be forced to consider bankruptcy.
 If you do that, they won’t be able to recover any of the debts.
 If, however, you have a relative who’s willing to pay a modest contribution, say 10 percent of what you owe, then at least the creditor will get something.
 Explain to the creditor that some fraction of their money is available to them, so long as they don’t pursue further action.

 If you do have assets, you start from a different negotiating position.
 There is a risk that the bailiffs will be sent to relieve you of your property.
 So it is important that you work to reach an agreement with your creditors.
-The first thing to do is to segment your debts into priority and non-priority.
+The first thing to do is to segment your debts into priority (such as mortgages and secured debts) and non-priority (for example unsecured debts, like short term credit).
 Priority debts are those where not repaying could result in you going to prison or losing essential services.
 Non-priority debts include things like service agreements and overpayment of benefits.
 To get your overall debt burden down, you need to focus on your non-priority debts.

 The first thing to do is to make repayment offers to your non-priority creditors.
 Point out that you don’t have the money to pay them back in full, but you can make partial repayments.
 Send them a copy of your household budget and explain why you can’t afford to pay them back in full.
 It is, of course, the right of the creditor to refuse your offers.
 But they may be persuaded if you point out that the course of action you propose is best for them too.